Lea DeLaria: Career

-DeLaria is also known for her touring "musical comedy about perverts", Dos Lesbos (1987–1989), as well as Girl Friday, a comedy she conceived, wrote, directed and starred in, and which won the 1989 Golden Gull for Best Comedy Group in Provincetown, Massachusetts.

 DeLaria has released two CD recordings of her comedy, Bulldyke in a China Shop (1994) and Box Lunch (1997).
 She has also written a humorous book entitled Lea's Book of Rules for the World.

 DeLaria appeared as Jane in the 1998 Off Broadway production of Paul Rudnick's The Most Fabulous Story Ever Told, "a gay retelling of the Bible."
 Entertainment Weekly said "a star is born with Lea DeLaria" of her "showstopping" performance as Hildy Esterhazy in the 1998 Broadway revival of On the Town.

 DeLaria subsequently played Eddie and Dr. Scott in the 2000 Broadway revival of The Rocky Horror Show, and can be heard on the cast recording.
 DeLaria appeared in a number of films, including Edge of Seventeen and The First Wives Club.

 DeLaria integrates musical performance into her stand-up comedy, focusing on traditional and modern be-bop jazz.
 In 2001 she released a CD of jazz standards called Play It Cool.
 This was followed by the album Double Standards in 2003, and by The Very Best of Lea DeLaria in 2008.

 In 2001, DeLaria was the voice of Helga Phugly on the short-lived animated sitcom The Oblongs.
 In 1996 DeLaria played the part of a woman friend of Carol and Susan in the Friends episode The One with the Lesbian Wedding.
 In 1999 DeLaria played the recurring role of Madame Delphina on the ABC soap opera One Life to Live, returning in 2008 as both Delphina and Professor Delbert Fina.
 She continued to portray Delphina on a recurring basis until 2011.